nagypeter/weblogic-on-oke-workshop/tutorials/setup.weblogic.kubernetes.dk.md

 ---

-Note: you can generate your own `ssh` key pair.
-[See](ssh.keypair.gen.md) how to create on Linux/Unix environment.
+If you used the provided public key during OKE setup then download the private key [from here](https://drive.google.com/open?id=1cUUNkDRgOgnBS6pgHZctcjhg9z0Rnycn) to `~/.ssh`.
+Don't forget to modify the permission of the file.
+For example:

-In this case don't forget to replace your location and key file name in the following commands.
+ 	chmod 600 ~/.ssh/id_rsa

 ---